DUNE/computing-training-basics-short/_episodes/02-storage-spaces.md

 * not accessible as an output location from grid worker nodes
 * not for code developement (size of less than 2 GB)
 * You need a valid Kerberos ticket in order to access files in your Home area
-* Periodic snapshots are taken so you can recover deleted files.  /nashome/.snapshot
+* Periodic snapshots are taken so you can recover deleted files. (/nashome/.snapshot)

 **Locally mounted volumes** are local physical disks, mounted directly
-* mounted on the machine with direct links to the /dev/ location
+* physically inside the computer and mounted on the machine through motherboard (not over network)
 * used as temporary storage for infrastructure services (e.g. /var, /tmp,)
 * can be used to store certificates and tickets.
-These are saved there automatically with owner-read permission and other permissions disabled.
+(These are saved there automatically with owner-read permission and other permissions disabled.)
 * usually very small and should not be used to store data files or for code development
-* Data on these volumes is not backed up.
+* files on these volumes are not backed up

 **Network Attached Storage (NAS)** element behaves similar to a locally mounted volume.
 * functions similar to services such as Dropbox or OneDrive
 * fast and stable access rate
 * volumes available only on a limited number of computers or servers
-* not available to on larger grid computing
+* not available on larger grid computing (FermiGrid, Open Science Grid, etc.)
-* /dune/app has periodic snapshots in /dune/app/.snapshot, but /dune/data and /dune/data2 do not.
+* /dune/app has periodic snapshots in /dune/app/.snapshot, but /dune/data and /dune/data2 do not

 ## Grid-accessible storage volumes